joseph-flinn/site/frontend/posts/retro-success-psychological-safety.md

 that the leader has the group's best interest in mind (Sinek 2017).
 It is important to apply the correct style of leadership to the situation.
 Misapplying can lead to unwanted results.

-To use a command-and-control structure effectively, there must be immense amount of trust in the relationship.
+To use a command-and-control structure effectively, there must be an immense amount of trust in the relationship.
 Trust is rarely built by giving and receiving orders with no opportunity to ask questions.
 Trust must be cultivated outside of the command-and-control structure, which means that a different leadership style must be used the majority of the time.
 This other style's goal is to